Alaska Land Transfer Acceleration Act: Titles

-Title I was an attempt to speed up the State selection process.
+Title I -- State Selections and Conveyances was an attempt to speed up the State selection process.
+Section 107 outlines a process to facilitate the conversion of Federal mining claims to State mining claims on land selected or topfiled by the State.

-Title II was an attempt to finalize the Regional and Village Corporation land selections under ANCSA.
+Title II -- Alaska Native Claims Settlement Act was an attempt to finalize the Regional and Village Corporation land selections under ANCSA.
+ALTAA Sec.
+207 mandated a report to congress be produced regarding ANCSA 17(d)(1) withdrawals.

-Title III.
-In 2003, it was estimated that the remaining pending allotment applications totaled 3256 acre of land, approximately 1100 acre of which were erroneously conveyed to the State or to Native Corporations, and so no longer belong to the United States.
+Title III -- Native Allotments In 2003, it was estimated that the remaining pending allotment applications totaled 3256 acre of land, approximately 1100 acre of which were erroneously conveyed to the State or to Native Corporations, and so no longer belong to the United States.